-b.
-Where a contract requires the use of subcontractors, suppliers or other businesses in similar assisting roles, responding parties whose bids are within five percent of the bid made by the lowest bidder shall be ranked in the following order:
+- b.
+Where a contract requires the use of subcontractors, suppliers or other businesses in similar assisting roles,)) - a. ((r)) Responding parties whose bids are within ((five percent)) the percentage factor of the best proposal or the bid made by the lowest bidder shall be ranked in the following order:

-First, minority/women's businesses which use minority/women's businesses as subcontractors, suppliers or in similar assisting roles.
+First, minority/women's businesses which will perform the entire contract unassisted and those minority/women's businesses which will exclusively use minority/women's businesses as subcontractors, suppliers or in similar assisting roles.

-Second, minority/women's businesses or joint ventures where minority/women's business participation is at least twenty-five percent of the dollar value of a contract and do not use minority/women's businesses as subcontractors, suppliers, or in similar assisting roles;
+Second, minority/women's businesses which alone or as part of joint ventures serve as the prime contractor where minority/women's business participation is at least twenty-five percent of the dollar value of a contract ((and do not use minority/women's businesses as subcontractors, suppliers, or in similar assisting roles));

-Third, non-minority/non-women's businesses which use minority/women's businesses as subcontractors, suppliers, or in similar assisting roles.
+Third, non-minority/non-women's businesses which use minority/women's businesses as subcontractors, suppliers, or in similar assisting roles in an amount equal to at least twenty-five percent of the contract amount;

-Fourth, non-minority/non-women's businesses which do not use minority/women's businesses subcontractors, suppliers, or in similar assisting roles.
+Fourth, non-minority/non-women's businesses which do not use minority/women's businesses subcontractors, suppliers, or in similar assisting roles to the extent set forth above.

-- c.
-Where a contract could require the use of subcontractors, suppliers or other businesses in similar assisting roles and some responding parties make use of such and others do not, responding parties whose bids are within five percent of that made by the lowest bidder shall be ranked as set forth in subsection b., of this Section 4.18.060 A.l., except that the highest ranking shall be given equally to minority/women's businesses without sub-contractors and such businesses which use only minority/women's businesses as sub-contractors, suppliers or in similar assisting roles.
-The lowest ranking shall be given to non-minority/non-women's businesses that do not use minority/women's businesses as sub-contractors, suppliers or in similar assisting roles. - d.
-All responding parties within each particular ranking shall be grouped according to the amount of their bid, with low bidders receiving the highest priority.
-The lowest bidder within the highest-ranking category shall be awarded the contract in question.
-In the event two or more responding parties qualify for award of the contract in question, they shall be notified and allowed the opportunity to resubmit their bids.
-The lowest bidder shall then be awarded the contract.
+((c.
+Where a contract could require the use of subcontractors, suppliers or other businesses in similar assisting roles and some responding parties make use of such and others do not, responding parties whose bids are within five percent of that made by the lowest bidder shall be ranked as set forth in subsection b., of this Section 4.18.060 A.1., except that the highest ranking shall be given equally to minority/women's businesses without subcontractors and such businesses which use only minority/women's businesses as sub-contractors, suppliers or in similar assisting roles.
+The lowest ranking shall be given to non-minority/non-women's businesses that do not use minority/women's businesses as sub-contractors, suppliers or in similar assisting roles.))

+((d)) b.
+All responding parties within each particular ranking shall be grouped according to the amount of their bid or the evaluation score of their proposal as determined by the awarding authority, with low bidders and higher scoring proposals receiving the highest priority.
+The lowest bidder or higher scoring proposal within the highest-ranking category shall be awarded the contract in question. ((In the event two or more responding parties qualify for award of the contract in question, they shall be notified and allowed the opportunity to resubmit their bids.
+The lowest bidder shall then be awarded the contract.))